These are Trump's ties to Russia

 Burt has long-standing ties to the Russian diplomatic and investment communities because of his roles in government and business.

-He sits on the advisory board of Russian Alfa Bank, which isn't currently subject to US sanctions like other Putin-friendly private Russian banks.
+He has advised Russian Alfa Bank, which isn't currently subject to US sanctions like other Putin-friendly private Russian banks.

 However, Burt's primary connection to Russia is his involvement in the "Kremlin-friendly" Center for the National Interest (formerly the Nixon Center).
 There, he runs the advisory board, writes policy pieces for their magazine and is closely connected to the center's president Dimitri Simes, former Nixon aide and "friend" of Putin.